strangecodder/strangecodder/README.md

   Hi, I’m @strangecodder.
 Nowdays I am studying at MIREA university.
+I am interesting in Spring and System programming.
+  You also may check my leetcode account and cv

 <!---
 strangecodder/strangecodder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.